CassioML/cassio-website/docs/more_info.md

 with Vector capabilities.

 You can easily launch a locally-running (single-node) Cassandra cluster through Docker.
-First make sure you have Docker installed, then launch a command like the following:
+First make sure you have Docker [installed](https://www.docker.com/), then launch the following command:

 ```
 docker run --name my-cassandra -d cassandra:5.0-alpha2